top of page

 If you are looking for an easy-to-make bread recipe that pairs great with corned beef, casserole, or any hearty meal, this bread recipe is for you.
 Our gluten-free Irish Soda Bread is a quick-to-make recipe that does not require yeast.
 Instead, we use baking soda and sparkling water.

-• Flour: I’ve tested this recipe with two different types of gluten-free flour blends and had the best success with The Greater Knead's All-Purpose Gluten-Free Flour.
-However, I should note that I need to only use gluten-free mixes that do not contain potato or corn, so my options are much more limited.
-If you have a gluten-free all-purpose flour brand you prefer to us, feel free to try this recipe with it!
+• Flour: I’ve tested this recipe with two different gluten-free flour blends and had the best success with The Greater Knead's All-Purpose Gluten-Free Flour.
+However, I should note that I need only to use gluten-free mixes that do not contain potato or corn, so my options are much more limited.
+If you have a gluten-free all-purpose flour brand you prefer to use, feel free to try this recipe with it!

 Gluten Free Irish Soda Bread - Amanda MacGregor Centineo - food allergy recipes